T-DEV16/ML-Group-Project-8/README.md

 <img src="model.png" alt="drawing" style="width:400px;height:1200px"/>

 This simple model has **4** convolutional layers and **1** Dense layer with 62 nodes.
-We used 15 epochs, with a batch size of 2, and the Adam optimizer with a learning rate of **0.0001**.
+We used 15 epochs, with a batch size of 2, the Adam optimizer with a learning rate of **0.0001**, and $MSE$ as the loss function.
 This model has 5 outputs: the bounding box coordinates as well as the class.

 ### Model 2: YOLO Model